jhorvi24/architecture-ha-hs/README.md

 <hr>

-3. I going to the AWS EC2 service and I create two security group.
+3. I going to the AWS EC2 service and I create four security groups.

       - The first security group has the next parameters:

+         - Name: alb-SG
+         - Inboud rules:
+            - Type: Custom TCP
+            - Port Range: 80
+            - Source: Anywhere

+      - The second security group has the next parameters:

          - Name: web-server-SG
          - Inboud rules:
             - Type: Custom TCP
             - Port Range: 5000
-            - Source: Anywhere
+            - Source: alb-SG *(The SG of the application load balancer)*

-      - The second security group has the next parameters:
+      - The third security group has the next parameters:

          - Name: database-SG
          - Inboud rules:
             - Type: MYSQL/Aurora
             - Port Range: 3306
-            - Source: web-server-SG *The SG of the web server*
+            - Source: web-server-SG *(The SG of the web server)*

+      - The four security group has the next parameters:

+         - Name: bastionHost-SG
+         - Inboud rules:
+            - Type: ssh
+            - Port Range: 22
+            - Source: MyIP
 <hr>

 4. I going to the AWS EC2 service and I launch an EC2 instance in the **PublicSubnet** with the next configurations